 Soybeans may be an option on irrigated land where cotton failed.
-There is also more soybean planted north of Lubbock in 2004 due to high contract prices that were available earlier in the year.
 Soybeans can yield fairly well under limited irrigation if irrigation is timely (flowering to mid-grain filling).
-Today's higher prices make this feasible compared to soybean prices as recently as 2002.
+Last year's higher prices make this feasible compared to soybean prices as recently as 2002.
 However, soybean production south of U.S 70 highway seems to more often have difficulty reaching yield potential due to heat, minimal rainfall support, etc. For that reason I don't encourage even conventional soybean production south of U.S. 70.
 For the Southern High Plains soybeans may be planted as late as July 10 and still make a crop, but late planting usually retards stalk growth and can make it hard to harvest the lower seed pods.
 Higher seeding rates and narrower rows may encourage higher pod set.
 Since 2001, I have altered my planting date by maturity class suggestions from previous years.